-Note that any dataset with an unlimited dimension must also be chunked; see H5Pset_chunk.
+Any dataset with an unlimited dimension must also be chunked; see H5Pset_chunk.
 Similarly, a dataset must be chunked if current_dims does not equal maximum_dims.

 The dataspace identifier returned from this function must be released with H5Sclose or resource leaks will occur.